Last Update: June 25, 2024

 Here’s a peek at what you can add to your cart:

-All of our beef is sourced from lush Patagonian prairies in Osorno, Chile, which remains one of the few places in the world that allows for year-round grazing.
-While other cattle are grass-fed but grain-finished, ours are 100% grass-fed, 365 days a year, and drink fresh water provided by melted runoff from mountain ice and rain.
+All of our beef is sourced from lush pastures in either Australia or Uruguay.
+While other cattle are grass-fed but grain-finished, ours are 100% grass-fed, 365 days a year.
 The climate, land, and water create ideal conditions for nurturing stress-free herds, which produce healthy animals and bold flavors with a subtle nuttiness.

 To keep both the hogs and the soil healthy, the animals are pasture-raised and encouraged to root and forage for food throughout their lives.
 Our farmers apply rotational grazing methods, allowing the pigs to move freely between pastures and wooded areas to feast on acorns, nuts, and grass, which helps nurture the topsoil.
 The result?
 Meat that has rich flavor and marbleized texture—and healthier farmland, too.